 All in all, it’s not a bad album — it’s certainly better than either of the Gilmour-era studio albums that followed it.
 But it’s a difficult one to listen to (made worse by having to endure so much of Waters’ singing) and not one that necessarily makes for re-listening.
 It certainly isn’t one that lends itself well to playlists or compilations, which is why only “Fletcher” shows up on both of the band’s official greatest hits albums.
 It’s a very dark, angry and personal album – one that really would have been better served as Waters’ solo debut.

 Meanwhile, Waters spent the rest of the 80s playing half-empty arenas as his solo albums languished near the bottom of the charts.
 Perhaps that’s why his latest tours have tended to feature Pink Floyd albums played in their entirety.
-He also seems to have mellowed a bit, admitting that he was wrong to sue his former bandmates.
+At one point, he even expressed regret over suing his former bandmates.

 Nevertheless, the damage was done.
 Pink Floyd’s reunion at Live 8 was marred by disagreements between Gilmour and Waters, ruining any chance of a tour or album.
-The two did put their differences aside to perform at a charity event in 2010 and at Waters’ performance of The Wall.
-But hostilities seem to have resumed.
-I guess Gilmour won’t be making any guest appearances if and when Waters decides to do a full-scale tour playing The Final Cut in its entirety.
+The two did put their differences aside to perform at a charity event in 2010 and at Waters’ solo performance of The Wall.